Sexual Abuse and Exploitation

 Keeping Secrets: Family Communication After Trauma

-Session
+The Session

-Jordyn, who disclosed sexual exploitation in a previous session has continued to see her therapist to address her symptoms of distress which include depression and PTSD.
+Jordyn, who disclosed (redacted) exploitation in a previous session has continued to see her therapist to address her symptoms of distress which include depression and PTSD.
 During this session Jordyn is joined by her father Jimmy who has his own trauma history related to combat exposure.
 Despite notable progress in both Jordyn’s and Jimmy’s respective individual treatment, tensions are growing at home that are related to the upcoming court proceedings and trial for the man who exploited Jordyn.
 To address the mounting tensions at home, the therapist decides to focus on communication.
 In this family session, secrets are revealed and the therapist is challenged to repair the rift between father and daughter caused by the information disclosed.